jasonklutts/session-context-extractor-v2/README.md

 **Just talk normally.** Your agent captures everything automatically.

-> *"I ran 2.5 miles this morning, slept 7 hours, worked 8 hours on the Delta project, earned $200 from a client."*
+> *"I ran 2.5 miles this morning, slept 7 hours, worked 8 hours on the Petco project, earned $200 from a client."*

 > *"My new dentist is Dr. Rivera at Tulane Medical."*